|

 area.
 A GP30 Phase II model omits the stanchion at the bend in the handrailing coming down the fireman's side cab and

+the cab is 10-inches longer that the original design.
 All the Athearn GP30 roadname offerings are from railroads which did roster this diesel.

 The Athearn model surfaces in annual catalogs for the first time with the 1962-63 edition.
 The GP30 is shown in illustration